geopandas/geopandas/doc/source/docs/user_guide/mapping.rst

     @savefig pandas_bar_plot.png
     gdf.plot.bar()

-For more information, see `Chart visualization <https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html>`_.
+For more information, see `Chart visualization <https://pandas.pydata.org/pandas-docs/stable/user_guide/visualization.html>`_ in the pandas documentation.

 Other resources